From .NET + SQL Server to SQLite on Mobile

 SQLite-Net is a popular SQLite wrapper for C#, including a simple ORM.

 Keeping data on a mobile device is a risk, brecause people lose their phones and tablets.
-A SQLite database file can be encrypted using the SQLite Encryption Extension ($) or SQLCipher (open source).
+A SQLite database file can be encrypted using the SQLite Encryption Extension ($) or SQLCipher (open source, but official/supported builds from Zetetic are $).

 The most jarring part of the transition to mobile app development is changing from C# to Objective-C or Java.
 Xamarin's tools can help with that.